 Quote for Reflection:

-¼ that world, in the midst of which we have our life and walk, tempts us to leave the way of righteousness and to follow after the lusts of the flesh.
+"That world, in the midst of which we have our life and walk, tempts us to leave the way of righteousness and to follow after the lusts of the flesh.
 Sometimes it attacks us by its vain philosophy, attempting to toss us to and fro by every wind of doctrine.
 Then again, it tries to entice us by its treasures and pleasures, offering them to us if we will only forsake the way of truth and righteousness and become unfaithful to our Lord and Father in heaven.
-Again, it threatens us with the fury of its wrath, deprives us of name and position in the world, mocks and blashemes, or even erects scaffold and stake, to terrorize us into the denial of the name of God and our Lord Jesus Christ. – The Triple Knowledge by HH (pg.
+Again, it threatens us with the fury of its wrath, deprives us of name and position in the world, mocks and blashemes, or even erects scaffold and stake, to terrorize us into the denial of the name of God and our Lord Jesus Christ." – Herman Hoeksema in The Triple Knowledge (pg.
 617)

 - Date: 21-June